herbdb/herbthu.github.io/_pages/about.md

 * Feb, 2019.
 One paper accepted to IFIP NETWORKING 2019.
 * Nov, 2018, won the First Prize of RenminWang Scholarship in Technical Subjects.
 * Oct, 2018, won the First Prize in The Sixth Student RDMA Programming Competition.
+* Oct, 2018, Two posters would be shown in USENIX OSDI 2018.
-* Sep, 2018, one paper accepted to IEEE ICPADS 2019.
+* Sep, 2018, one paper accepted to IEEE ICPADS 2018.
-* Sep, 2018, one paper accepted to IEEE IPCCC 2019.
+* Sep, 2018, one paper accepted to IEEE IPCCC 2018.
-* May, 2018, one paper accepted to SIGCOMM Workshop on VR/AR Network 2019.
+* May, 2018, one paper accepted to ACM SIGCOMM Workshop on VR/AR Network 2018.